-You may have fertility problems if you haven't been able to get pregnant after trying for at least 1 year.
-It doesn't necessarily mean you will never get pregnant.
+You may have fertility problems if you haven’t been able to get pregnant after trying for at least one year.
+It doesn’t necessarily mean you will never get pregnant.
 Often, couples conceive without help in their second year of trying.
-Some don't succeed.
-But medical treatments do help many couples that cannot conceive on their own.
+Medical treatments do help many couples that cannot conceive on their own.

 Age is an important factor if you are trying to decide whether to get testing and treatment for fertility problems.
 A woman is most fertile in her late 20s.
 After age 35, fertility decreases and the risk of miscarriage goes up.

 - If you are younger than 35, you may want to give yourself more time to get pregnant.

 - If you are 35 or older, you may want to get help soon.

 Before you have fertility tests, try fertility awareness.
 A woman can learn when she is likely to ovulate and be fertile by charting her basal body temperature and using home tests.
 Some couples find that they simply have been missing their most fertile days when trying to conceive.